marcelo-ochoa/oraclexe-docker-extension/README.md

 ## Manual Installation

-Until this extension is ready at Docker Extension Hub you can install just by executing:
+Until this extension is ready at Docker Extension Hub you can install with the [Extension CLI](https://docs.docker.com/desktop/extensions-sdk/#prerequisites):

 ```bash
 $ docker extension install mochoa/oraclexe-docker-extension:21.3.0